paulgolter/blender-pipeline-integration/README.md

 [Addon Tutorial](https://docs.blender.org/manual/en/latest/advanced/scripting/addon_tutorial.html)

+You will notice that Blender offers a very powerful way with its add-on architecture for custom extension.

 ### Scripts

 At any time you can create or open Python scripts in the Text Editor.
 From the Text Editor you can also run these scripts and quickly prototype that way.